aadilimran/pycon-kubeflow-workshop/README.md

 ### Objective

-Your task is to predict the binary outcome `RainTomorrow`—`Yes` for rain, `No` for no rain—using the weather observations provided in the dataset.
+Your task is to predict the binary outcome `RainTomorrow` — `Yes`, `No` using the weather observations provided in the dataset.

 ### Dataset Description
 - **Dataset URL:** http://rattle.togaware.com/weatherAUS.csv